-Ragunan Zoo in Jakarta is the most favorite zoo in Indonesia.
-It because it is a huge open air area with lots of big trees and wild animals, a perfect place for a family picnic while learning the wildlife.
+Ragunan Zoo in Jakarta is the most favorite zoo in Indonesia, because this zoo has massive numbers of wild animals and a vast lawn with lots of big trees.
+In short, Ragunan zoo is a perfect place for a family picnic while learning the wildlife.

-The first zoo in Jakarta was established on September 19, 1864, during Dutch colonialization.
+The first zoo in Jakarta was established in September 19, 1864, during Dutch colonialization.
 It was called "Planten en Dierentuin", located in Cikini Raya street no. 73.
 After the independence of Indonesia, the name of this zoo was changed to Cikini Zoo in 1949, but soon it became too small.
-Hence, the zoo is moved to current location at Ragunan, Pasar Minggu, South Jakarta.
+Eventually, the zoo is moved to current location at Ragunan, Pasar Minggu, South Jakarta.

 Ragunan Zoo is formally opened on June 22, 1966.
 Presently, it is a 147 hectares park, which is a home for 2,000 specimen of animals and 50,000 trees.